10 Documentaries That Actually Made a Difference

 9. THE INVISIBLE WAR (2012)

 Kirby Dick’s The Invisible War offers a harrowing look at the way rape cases in the U.S. military are mishandled.
 Mere days after watching it, Secretary of Defense Leon Panetta announced a policy change in the way these crimes are investigated.
 This was before the documentary was even released.
-After its debut, one of the generals featured in the film was replaced, senators like Kirsten Gillibrand proposed even more radical policy changes, and the Pentagon introduced to new programs to “change the culture” surrounding rape allegations.
+After its debut, one of the generals featured in the film was replaced, politicians like Kirsten Gillibrand proposed even more radical policy changes, and the Pentagon introduced two new programs to “change the culture” surrounding rape allegations.

-10. BLACKFISH (2013)
+10. Blackfish (2013)

 Gabriela Cowperthwaite’s 2013 documentary about captive orcas quickly proved to be bad business for SeaWorld.
-Bands ranging from The Beach Boys to Heart swiftly cancelled shows at SeaWorld and Busch Gardens Tampa (which SeaWorld Parks & Entertainment owns).
+Bands ranging from The Beach Boys to Heart swiftly canceled shows at SeaWorld and Busch Gardens Tampa (which SeaWorld Parks & Entertainment owns).
 Attendance and revenue dropped.
 Southwest Airlines ended its 26-year business partnership with the company.
 The House of Representatives got involved.
 Then finally, SeaWorld’s new CEO announced the park would end its orca breeding program and modify all orca performances, so the whales would no longer be forced to vamp for audiences.
 Instead, they’ll simply swim and communicate with each other, just like they would in the ocean.